oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

    :width: 600px
    :alt: PI for ECearth3

    An example for a single year of the EC-Earth3 historical r1i1p1f1 simulation.
+Values smaller than one implies a better results than CMIP6 ensemble average.

 .. note ::
   Such plot is currently available for the EC23 climatology only, which is currently computed on a 30-year time window from 1990 to 2019 using about 10 CMIP6 models.